 He wipes crumbs away from his stomach as I find my voice.

-“I would like to be a part of Martha’s Musings.”
+“I would like to be a part of St. Martha’s Musings.”

-"This is an example of my writing.
+“This is an example of my writing.
 I think you'll be most impressed.
-It's a short piece I wrote for my high school newspaper about the school cafeteria’s focus on fatty foods and how it contributes to childhood obesity."
-I smile wide.
-Very proud of my article.
+It’s a short piece I wrote for my high school newspaper about the school cafeteria’s focus on fatty foods and how it contributes to childhood obesity.”
+Proud of my article, I beam at him.

 I nod, beaming at him.
 “Because I want this.
 More than I've ever wanted anything else in my entire life.”

 “You’ve made that point clear.
 Now tell me why.”

 I sigh and sink into my seat.
 Emotions.
 He wants me to get personal, but I’m not really good with that kind of stuff, especially with people I don’t know well.
 “Well…” I begin.
 “I love to write, and this is one of the few ways I can see myself writing and getting paid for it.
 I mean...eventually, if I get to work for a paper or a magazine.”

 With narrowed eyes, he scrutinizes me, and I squirm in my seat.
 I left out a little nugget that’s essential to my story.
 But he doesn’t need to know any more details than what I’ve given him.

 “I told you in the fall I reserve all positions on the paper for juniors and seniors…and in rare cases, sophomores.”

 “I could start coming every day,” I say with a warm smile.